lokiysh/stroopwafel/README.md

 Then <code>import stroopwafel</code> should not throw any errors.

 # Running
 Create an script similar to interface.py in the test directory.
 Make sure you have the external application executable (such as COMPAS) defined in this script.
 Provide the other details and functions and run it using <code>python filename.py</code>.

 Note that stroopwafel is independent of the external application and does not have to reside in the same directory.

+Additionally you can pass in optional arguments in the command line: optional arguments:
+  -h, --help            show this help message and exit --num_systems NUM_SYSTEMS
+                        Total number of systems --num_cores NUM_CORES
+                        Number of cores to run in parallel --num_per_core NUM_PER_CORE
+                        Number of systems to generate in one core --debug DEBUG         If debug of COMPAS is to be printed --mc_only MC_ONLY     If run in MC simulation mode only --run_on_helios RUN_ON_HELIOS
+                        If we are running on helios (or other slurm) nodes --output_filename OUTPUT_FILENAME
+                        Output filename